X01XX/UES-LISP/README.md

 I'm using gcl v2.6.14.
 It has some improvements, though I'm not sure what version they were first implemented in.
 A hash table can have equalp as a test, so a struct can be a key.
 There was a version that did not let me give the name "step" to a struct.
 I complained about that, the response was kind of "thats the way it is", but v2.6.14 allows it.

+A lot can be done with simple structs, compatmentalization of data and code.